-New York County records can vary vastly from county to county in both quality and also quantity.
+New York Counties records can vary vastly from county to county in both quality and also quantity.
 Some have already been carefully maintained while others have been substantially misused and uncared for.
 A number of New York records have merely vanished.
 For genealogists performing research in New York there’s no effective substitute to have an on-site research of county court house records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia New York Counties

 The original twelve counties were created immediately after the British takeover of the Dutch colony of New Amsterdam, although two of these counties have since been abolished.
 Some New York counties have set up record centers or archives such as are found in Broome, Cayuga, Montgomery, Ontario, Washington, Westchester, and other counties.
 While most initial inquiries about records should be made with the county clerk and county surrogate’s clerk, the information sought might actually now be housed in a county records center/archives.
 This practice will doubtless continue in New York, especially for older records.

 All county pages in New York listed below contain the name of the county and the mailing address of the county clerk, who is in charge of deeds, mortgages, marriages (1908–35), divorces, court records, state censuses, and other records is listed, the year the county was created, where applicable, the parent county or counties from which it was formed, the date the earliest deed was recorded is also listed.
 County deeds and mortgages not found with the county clerk are also indicated here.
 The date of the earliest county surrogate court record, followed by the mailing address of the county surrogate’s clerk, if not the same as that of the county clerk.
 Some counties have copies or abstracts of earlier deeds and wills from parent counties.